Gabrielle Union: 2000–2009

 Union starred in the 2007 film Daddy's Little Girls by Tyler Perry.
-She played Julia Rossmore, a romantically challenged attorney.
-The role was written with her in mind.
+The role of Julia Rossmore, a romantically challenged attorney, was written with her in mind.
 Before working with Perry, she went to see his stage show to both understand him and his audience.
 She filmed Daddy's Little Girls in mid-2006 in Atlanta, Georgia.
 Union was praised for her character's portrayal and for having a "great sense of comedic timing".
 Union's character also drew comparisons to Eva, her role in Deliver Us from Eva.
 According to Union, Perry had specifically approached her over not turning the role into the same character.
 Union starred with Morris Chestnut in the 2007 Christmas film The Perfect Holiday.
 Since she had no children of her own, Union drew on her familiarity with her mother and sister to portray the divorced single mother of three in the film.
 Union initially turned down the role, as she did not want to get typecast for playing a mother until she was told of other actresses that had played similar roles and still found success in their careers.

 In an interview with Art Nouveau Magazine, Union complained about the lack of roles for Black actresses and actors in Hollywood: "There used to be [roles] specifically written black, if you knew Denzel was doing a movie you knew his wife, girl or love interest was going to be black [but] that's not necessarily the case anymore.
 You're in that room with every amazingly talented actress of every hue, and it's a dogfight, it's hard."
-Moreover, although she often plays weak, insecure characters, Union believes that "Hollywood needs to recognize all shades of African-American beauty."

 In 2008, Union appeared on Ugly Betty for three episodes as Renee, Wilhelmina Slater's sister and Daniel Meade's love interest.
 She also made a cameo appearance in the music video for Ne-Yo's "Miss Independent".
 Union appeared in the 2008 film Cadillac Records.
-She was reported to have signed on to the film in March 2008.
 She portrayed Geneva Wade, who later married Muddy Waters.
-Union was seen as a "pleasant surprise" in the film, and her performance was said to have shown she had larger acting range than her previous roles.
+Union, who was reported to have signed on to the film in March 2008, was seen as a "pleasant surprise" in the film, and her performance was said to have shown she had larger acting range than her previous roles.
 Union later called taking the role of Geneva Wade in the film the best business decision she had ever made.
 Union appeared in the 2008 film Meet Dave, playing the love interest of the title character.
 Union said the film was a gift.
 That same year, she wrote the foreword for Hill Harper's Letters to a Young Sister: DeFINE your Destiny.
-Union joined the cast of the U.S. television series Life on NBC and appeared in four episodes prior to its cancellation in May 2009.
+Union joined the cast of the American television series Life on NBC and appeared in four episodes prior to its cancellation in May 2009.
 She appeared in the ABC series FlashForward, a role for which she was nominated for an NAACP Image Award for Outstanding Supporting Actress in a Drama Series in 2010.